Hi Folks! I am so pleased to bring you my quick and easy small dog crochet pattern today. 🙂

 Just FYI folks, Yorkies have hair, not fur.
 It does not keep them warm.
 As a responsible pet parent, I felt it was my duty to crochet them some warm winter sweaters. 🙂

-Other Patterns I LOVE!
+Other Patterns I Love & You Will too!

 My Other Videos